As you are no doubt aware, the healthcare industry is changing rapidly.

 From the first point of patient contact, engaging the patient on their terms and asking about their preferred communication style, to advising what to expect regarding billing options, makes the entire clinical and revenue cycle process easier from beginning to end.

-Patient communication preferences are duly important when considering regulatory acts like the Telephone Consumer Protection Act (TCPA), which limits the use of automatic dialing systems, prerecorded voice messages, SMS text messages and faxes.
+Patient communication preferences are duly important when considering regulatory acts like the Telephone Consumer Protection Act (TCPA), which limits the use of automatic dialing systems, prerecorded voice messages, SMS text messages, and faxes.
 Your organization must ask patients how and when they wish to be contacted in order to avoid costly violations.

 Patient statements by postal mail are often the first billing communication that patients receive and the importance of a well-designed and direct statement cannot be exaggerated.
-Statements must be well designed with human psychology and a little bit of artistic flare in mind to draw the patient’s eye to pertinent information and create a well-received understandable bill.
+Statements must be well designed with human psychology and a little bit of artistic flair in mind to draw the patient’s eye to pertinent information and create a well-received understandable bill.

-For example, bills have a very high open and read rate (95%), according to APEX systems, however if we fail to control how information is consumed, it can lead to confusion—resulting in a poor patient experience and disappointing payment results.
+For example, bills have a very high open and read rate (95%), according to APEX systems, however, if we fail to control how information is consumed, it can lead to confusion—resulting in a poor patient experience and disappointing payment results.

 A Clear and Well Written Payment Policy